Configuring the Settings Tab

 • Publish Ack Timeout: Time allowed for message acknowledgment (in seconds).

-The CDM version(s) of the messages that should be published.
+The Unify version(s) of the messages that should be published.
 Applies to both MQTT and RabbitMQ publishing.
+Currently only Unify V1 is supported.

 The available models are: